To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The holidays can be particularly stressful with last minute shopping, hosting family from out of town and traveling.
 So there’s nothing you need more than peace of mind at home while celebrating peace on earth.
 Whether you’re entertaining friends or out and about attending holiday parties, households are more vulnerable to break-ins in the winter months.
 That’s why it’s important to set yourself up for success by following these holiday season safety tips to keep your home protected.

-While you’re making a list and checking it twice, keep this list of Christmas safety tips in mind so you’ll have the happiest and safest of holidays.
+While you’re making a list and checking it twice, keep this list of holiday safety tips in mind so you’ll have the happiest and safest of holidays.

 Set up a home automation system with smart plugs to program your Christmas lights and other electronics to automatically switch on and off at regular intervals, giving the illusion that you are home.
 You can also control your smart light bulbs and other gadgets manually from your smartphone.